nathalieouellette/Kickstarter_analysis/README.md

 For the second deliverable, my third challenge was to properly display the "Number Successful," "Number Failed," and "Number Canceled" through the COUNTIFS function.
 I wrote notes about this function but when I first came across this function, I completely forgot how to use.
 I used the hint video to show me how to use the function and how to check the equation that I wrote out by writing the sum and the function without a range.

 ## Results
 The two conlusions about the Outcomes based on Launched Date was the peak successful month is May that is about 111 successful kickstarters in theater.
 The peaked failed months May, June, July, August, and October that is about 50 failed kickstarters in theater.
 The Outcomes based on Goals is that the line bar demonstrated that the higher the kickstarter goal, the higher chance that the kickstarter will fail.
 From 15000 to 34999 and 39999 to 44999, the percentage fail is higher than percentage successful.
 The limitation of this dataset is the still live sessions to not be able to add that to the data set and the cancellations restrict the dataset that we could have.
 We have no income possible data from this set.

-Some possible tables and graphs that we could create is
+Some possible tables and graphs that we could create is stacked bar graph of number of outsomes for each month.